The Van Alen

-Each apartment or mews house is restricted exclusively to the residential use of the owners, their families and guests, and may not be used for business purposes.
-Each property may only be occupied by a single person, a couple or a family.
-Lodgers or multiple tenants , such as students, are not allowed.
+Each apartment and mews house is restricted exclusively to the residential use of the owners, their families and guests, and may not be used for business purposes.

-As soon as an apartment or mews house is sub-let, the leaseholder must inform GSP of the tenant(s) address and telephone number so that records can be updated.
+As soon as an apartment or mews house is sub-let, the leaseholder must inform SHW of the tenant(s) address and telephone number so that records can be updated.
 Leaseholders should also provide the name of their tenant(s) and letting agent (if applicable) for emergency contact.